-This blog today is written with one of our compensation partners and long time collaborator Kieran O’Reilly of Flintlock Consulting
+This blog is written with our compensation partner and long time collaborator Kieran O’Reilly of Flintlock Consulting.

 Public companies began awarding equity compensation because it represented minimal cost; there was no requirement to expense the NPV upon award and the eventual, deferred payout was funded by “market” increases in the stock price.
 The negative was dilution of existing shareholder ownership positions.

 The principle argument for equity based awards is to align executive compensation with the financial returns experienced by investors.
 While executives do not place their wealth at risk by making the cash investments that investors do, their compensation will fluctuate in line with an owner’s return as share price and dividends change.